-2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In – When, How, And Where To Watch
+2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In — When, How, And Where To Watch

 If you can’t be near a television, the schedule of events can still be seen streaming live online through the sites of many of the news outlets above.
 The New York Times will also have streaming coverage on its website and across the social media platforms of Twitter, Facebook, Instagram, and Snapchat.

-In the evening, there will be three inauguration balls this year and it is typical that the President, Vice-President, and their wives attend them.
+In the evening, there will be three inauguration balls, and it is typical that the president, vice-president, and their wives attend.
 Expect a good deal of coverage from these events on different news networks and across social media networks.

 TOMORROW! #MAGA #TrumpInaugural @realDonaldTrump @mike_pence pic.twitter.com/SrtxqxLXUr